Excellence through Quality Improvement Project (E-QIP)

 Check out the recordings of our latest webinars below.
 Subscribe to our newsletter to be notified of upcoming webinars.

-The E-QIP Team includes four core staff that supports the development and implementation of the project as well as QI and Data coaches that work closely with agencies to meet their quality improvement goals.
+The E-QIP Team includes core staff that supports the development and implementation of the project as well as QI and Data coaches that work closely with agencies to meet their quality improvement goals.

 Debbie Bang, Director of Quality Improvement, Addictions and Mental Health Ontario